alxmiron/noise-reduction-sample-app/README.md

 ### Multithread.

-To improve performance it is recommended to run the sample app with multiple threads.
+To improve performance it is recommended to run the sample app with WebAssembly multithreading.
 For that you need to change [this flag](https://github.com/nexmo-se/noise-reduction-sample-app/blob/main/public/js/app.js#L32) and specify the `assetsDirBaseUrl` where you are hosting the resources.
 This application implements cross origin isolation as long as it runs on HTTPs.

 ### Running on VCR